testcontainers/testcontainers-go/docs/features/creating_container.md

 `testcontainers.GenericContainer` defines the container that should be run, similar to the `docker run` command.

-The following test creates an NGINX container and validates that it returns 200 for the status code:
+The following test creates an NGINX container on both the `bridge` (docker default network) and the `foo` network and validates that it returns 200 for the status code.

+It also demonstrates how to use `CleanupContainer` ensures that nginx container is removed when the test ends even if the underlying `GenericContainer` errored as well as the `CleanupNetwork` which does the same for networks.

+The alternatives for these outside of tests as a `defer` are `TerminateContainer` and `Network.Remove` which can be seen in the examples.

 ```go
 package main